Evolutionary anachronism

 Dried examples of "neotropical anachronisms" from Brazil, Peru, and Nicaragua in the herbarium of the New York Botanical Garden.

-Evolutionary anachronism, also known as "ecological anachronism", is a term initially referring to attributes of native plant species (primarily fruit, but also thorns) that seemed best explained as having been favorably selected in the past due to their coevolution with plant-eating megafauna that are now extinct.
+Evolutionary anachronism, also known as "ecological anachronism", is a term initially referring to attributes of certain plant species that possess traits seemed best explained as having been favorably selected in the past due to their coevolution with plant-eating megafauna that are now extinct.
+By far the most famous of these is the avocado, which is native to the Tropical Americas, but contains pits too large for even the largest currently living native frugivore, certain tapirs, but is readily consumed by Pleistocene megafaunal analogs (elephants, rhinos) if introduced to Africa and India.